-Seepage was also evident to garage of the sub-floor below which will also damage stored items.
+Seepage was also evident to garage of the sub-floor below which was also damaging stored items.

-This problem may seem minor, but in my experience, seeing damage to other similar buildings, in no way should it be underestimated as further seepage may result in spalling (concrete cancer) over a period of time.
-At the least it must be closely monitored for further signs of deterioration with time frames documented and photos for reference.
+This problem may seem minor, but in my experience, seeing damage to other buildings, in no way should it be underestimated as it may result in concrete cancer over a period.
+It must be closely monitored for further signs of deterioration with time frames documented and photos for reference.

-The only effective way to rectify this ongoing problem (for the long term).
+Effective way to rectify this ongoing problem (long term).